llooker/fastapi_python_example/README.md

 <br/>

 ## Step 7) Run it!
-I didn't link them up into a single command, so you might need to open two shells
+It's linked up into a single command, this starts the front and backend servers:
 ```
 python main.py
-cd frontend
-npm start
 ```

 Now you should be redirected to https://embed.demo.com:3000 where you should see an embeded dashboard